fsprojects/Avalonia.FuncUI/docs/components/hooks.md

 > Readable and writable state value that can be subscribed to.

-If we take the previous example and add mutations it would look like the following:
+If we take the previous example and add mutations, it would look like the following:

 ```fsharp
 Component(fun ctx ->